mytie4/EventMate/README.md

 # EventMate

-EventMate is a event management application designed to streamline the process of organising events.
+EventMate is a event management android application designed to streamline the process of organising events.

 ## Features